jacwright/class.extend/README.md

 in the display.
 By requiring the constructor to be defined outside of `extend` you get to keep the name and still benefit from static inheritance and the increased code readability `extend` provides.

+## Usage

+This package is not on NPM.
+There are enough class systems out there and this is simple enough that you can clone or simply copy-paste the code into your own project.

 ## Features

 * Keeps the class name by requiring the constructor to be defined as a named function